When you send a message with an attachment, Direct Mail may warn you that the attachment is too large. This can be for one of two reasons:

 - Many email gateways do not allow messages larger than 10 MB in size.

-- e3 Delivery Service limits the maximum message size in order to assure speedy delivery of your email campaign.
+- e3 Delivery Service limits the maximum message size in order to ensure speedy delivery of your email campaign.

 Rather than attaching a large file, it is better to instead email a link where the recipient can download the large file.
 For example, you could save the large file to Dropbox or another online hosting service and then share the link via email.

-If you are sending via e3 Delivery Service and, for some reason, require the ability to attach large files, please contact Direct Mail Support.
+If you are sending via e3 Delivery Service and require the ability to attach exceptionally large files, please contact Direct Mail Support.